Benefits of using Drones in Construction

-The Construction industry is what concerns Drone Site Surveys the most, and we are seeing real technological advances.
+The Construction industry is what concerns Drone Site Surveys the most, and we are seeing real technological advances and how the industry can benefit from using drones.
 From Thermography to highly accurate measurements, electrical equipment testing to digital mapping, UAV’s are becoming increasingly crucial in Construction.

-The 6 Reasons why drones are so important in Construction, and why drone use will flourish in the coming years
+The 6 Reasons why drones are so important in the Construction Industry, and why drone use will flourish in the coming years

 - Drones reduce the need for people working at height

 - Reduce the number of people required for most tasks

 - Reduces the time required for working at height inspections

 - Reduce the number of steps in the task

 - Replaces older, more traditional and soon to be outdated methods

 Drone Site Surveys is starting to utilize the technological advances and develop the processes and services that we offer.
 Getting our first RTK Drone, the DJI Phantom 4 RTK SDK, allows us to now get within ±2.7cm accuracy when flying at 100m.

 On construction sites, we can now offer topographical, progress, and volumetric surveys, along with amazing visuals for marketing and sharing updates with stakeholders.